 The Centre-in-Japan program is housed at Yamaguchi Prefectural University, a small university in the Western ancient capital of the Ouchi culture.
 In this city of temples and pagodas is the famous 1442 Rurikoji temple.
 Nearby are the restorative baths of the ancient Yuda Hot Springs.

 The cost is the same as studying in Danville, with the exception of a $375 non-refundable deposit/surcharge and your airfare.
-This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required Travel Clinic that all Centre students going abroad must attend.
+This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required travel medicine presentation that all Centre students going abroad must attend.
 Students with low EFC’s (Expected Families Contributions) and large “gaps” may qualify for additional help from the Davidson Fund.

 Deadlines & Requirements